Within any Tour step, you have the option of adding two buttons: a primary and a secondary.

 - Adjust the design (e.g. text, style, position etc.)

-- Select how it links to other steps in the same tour (e.g. move user to next or previous step)
+- Select how it links to other steps in the same Tour (e.g. move the user to the next or previous step)

 - Enable an additional action (e.g. redirect URL, fire a click, run code etc.)